 - Darlyne Bailey (Professor and Dean Emeritus at Bryn Mawr Graduate School of Social Work and Social Research) is Editor in Chief Effective September 2018

-Reflections is be published online as an open access double blind peer-reviewed online journal.
+Reflections is published online as an open access double blind peer-reviewed online journal.
 Readers, authors, agencies, professional associations, and schools and programs of social work or other professional education programs are invited to serve as Friends of Reflections.
 It has been a privilege that our School can play a role in ensuring that the journal will continue.
 We have sought to give full respect to the tradition the journal represents.
 We especially look forward to being in touch with the readers of Reflections, everyone who has contributed over the years, and prospective authors and subscribers for this beloved journal.
-The journal remains behind in publishing schedule due to the transition, but will complete the Volume 22 (2016) by the end of Summer 2017 and should be up to date by the end of 2017 with Volume 23 complete.